 16- Bring Out Your Natural Side At The Desert Botanical Garden

-The Desert Botanical Garden opened in 1939 and houses an incredible collection of over 50,000 plants, including more than 4,000 different species, many of which are endangered, rare or threatened.
+The Desert Botanical Garden opened in 1939 and houses an incredible collection of over 50,000 plants, including more than 4,000 species, many of which are endangered, rare or threatened.

 The garden houses plants from deserts in the surrounding area and further afield, including a huge range of agave and cacti.